- BlueSky Online School was founded in 2000, becoming Minnesota’s first 100% online charter school

 - Teachers are professionally trained and state-licensed, use multi-media teaching techniques, and help students plan for education after high school.

-- Teachers communicate regularly with students by telephone, text, email, SKYPE and other multi-media channels to ensure each student receives the support and guidance they need.
+- Teachers communicate regularly with students by telephone, text, email, video conferencing, and other multi-media channels to ensure each student receives the support and guidance they need.

 BlueSky Online School Frequently Asked Questions